-How Mature Are Metal 3D Printing Technologies?
+How Mature Are Metal 3D Printing Technologies?03 September 2019

 Metal 3D printing encompasses a broad range of technologies, each with its own benefits and applications — as well as its own level of maturity.

 When looking to adopt a specific metal 3D printing technology for production, it’s crucial to understand where its capabilities and limitations currently lie.
-However, when often when it comes to metal 3D printing, companies face the challenge of separating reality from the hype.
+However, when it comes to metal 3D printing, companies face the challenge of separating reality from the hype.

 To help companies assess the maturity of the key metal 3D printing technologies more easily, today we’ll be looking at how ready they are for end-part production, based on a Technology Readiness Level (TRL) system, first developed by NASA.

 What exactly is the Technology Readiness Level (TRL)?

 First developed by NASA in the early 1970s, the “Technology Readiness Level” is an approach used to assess whether an emerging technology is suitable for space exploration.
 By the 1990s, TRLs were applied across many US Government agencies and are now in common use across many industries.